-- 1. The zone medical officer of health will work with school authorities to quickly: - identify cases - identify close contacts - create isolation measures when needed - o provide follow-up recommendations - A COVID-19 case will not automatically lead to school closure-it could be that only the group of students and staff who came in close contact will be required to stay home for 14 days. - 3.
-Parents/legal guardians will be notified if a case of COVID-19 is confirmed at school and public health officials will contact those who were in close contact with the person. - 4.
+- 1. The zone medical officer of health will work with school authorities to quickly: - identify cases - identify close contacts - o create isolation measures when needed - provide follow-up recommendations - A COVID-19 case will not automatically lead to school closure-it could be that only the group of students and staff who came in close contact will be required to stay home for 14 days. - 3.
+Parents will be notified if a case of COVID-19 is confirmed at school and the individuals who tested positive, the school, and/or public health officials will contact those who were in close contact with the person. - 4.
 Each school authority will support students and staff to learn or work at home if they are required to self-isolate.